OpenBMB/ToolBench/README.md

     --method DFS_woFilter_w2 \
     --output_file data/answer/toolllama_G1_dfs.json
 ```
 - Our training code is based on [FastChat](https://github.com/lm-sys/FastChat).
-You can use the following command to train ToolLLaMA-7b with 2 x A100 (80GB), with our preprocessed data `data/toolllama_G123_dfs_train.json`, or data_0830 version, `data_0830/toolllama_G123_dfs_train_0830.json`.
+You can use the following command to train ToolLLaMA-7b with 2 x A100 (80GB), with our preprocessed data `data/toolllama_G123_dfs_train.json`.
 For preprocessing details, we split the G1, G2 and G3 data into train, eval and test parts respectively and combine the train data for training in our main experiments:
 ```bash
 export PYTHONPATH=./
 torchrun --nproc_per_node=2 --master_port=20001 toolbench/train/train_mem.py \